 6. Dogue de Bordeaux

-The Bordeaux Mastiff stands out for being a large dog with a very robust build and well-developed musculature.
-Their head is very striking and they exhibit many wrinkles when looking attentively.
+The Bordeaux Mastiff stands out for being a large French dog breed with a very robust build and well-developed musculature.
+Their head is striking and their skin wrinkles when looking attentively.
 Their imposing appearance belies a good natured, sensitive and calm dog which is loyal to their human family.

 However, due to their physical build and powerful jaw, the Dogue de Bordeaux is considered a potentially dangerous dog in some countries.
 Although their morphology does not define their behavior, we must remember that these dogs need to be well educated and socialized from an early age.
 This is why they are better suited to more experienced dog owners who have the time and patience they require to lead contented lives.

-The Briard is not particularly well known outside of its native France.
-However, when they are spotted it is easy to see their appeal as they have an attractive long haired appearance.
+The Briard is considered a rare dog breed outside of their native France.
+However, when they are spotted it is easy to see their appeal as they have an attractive long-haired appearance.
 They are a large dog with a rectangular body, rustic appearance and well developed musculature.
 Their fur is long, dry and of a coarse texture which is sometimes known as ‘goat hair’.
 Usually, the classic photo of Briard dogs show their face and eyes partly covered by a long fringe.

 Regarding their character, we can say that the Briard is an active, playful and loyal dog.
 They are balanced and very secure in themselves.
 As they are protective and devoted to their their families, especially with children, they can be somewhat shy and suspicious of strangers.
 Another reason it is so essential to socialize puppies so that they may be able to interact positively with other animals and people.